PatrickMurphyDev/SnugStoryAI/README.md

 - **Island Layout**: Detailed description of the island's geography and notable features.
 - **Buildings**: List of key buildings, their industry categories, job positions, and services offered.
 - **Wildlife**: Description of marine animals, birds, terrestrial animals, and invertebrates found around the island.
-- **Geological and Coastal Processes**: Factors influencing the shape and formation of the island.

 ### Relationship Stages
 - **Initial Meeting**: Two individuals meet for the first time.